seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_sitemap.md

 ## Settings

 - URL: `/settings`
 - It'll communicate only with our identity provider.
+(An exception could be deleting an account.)
 - We don't need it at all if our IDP offers its own user settings.

 ![Design Settings](/static/images/design_settings.png)